Nordstrom Blames Breach of Employee Data on Contractor.

 While Nordstrom isn't providing many details on exactly what the incident was or who had access to the data, it does serve as a great learning lesson.
 We may not have all the details, but events like these highlight several points to keep in mind:

 - As we shop online, it is becoming progressively more difficult to protect our own data.
-Similar to we have become dependent on organizations like Nordstrom to protect our information, and when those protections fail, it is the consumer who often feels the most pain.
+Similar to the Equifax hack, we have become dependent on organizations like Nordstrom to protect our information, and when those protections fail, it is the consumer who often feels the most pain.

 - Contractors and vendors alike are increasingly becoming a difficult risk to manage.
 In most cases, contractors and vendors do not cause incidents with malicious intent.
 We generally see accidental incidents.
 These third parties are given trusted access to data and systems similar to employees, but they aren't generally held with the same expectations to undergo the proper security training.